transccc/iot-project/README.md

 First, download [Mosquitto](https://mosquitto.org/download/).

-After downloading, locate the `mosquitto.conf` file in the newly created Mosquitto folder with admin and add the following lines at the end:
+After downloading, locate the "mosquitto.conf" file in the newly created Mosquitto folder with admin and add the following lines at the end:
 ```
 listener 1883
 allow_anonymous false